RussellLuo/slidingwindow/README.md

 ## Design

-`slidingwindow` is an implementation of the scalable rate limiting algorithm used in [Kong][1].
+`slidingwindow` is an implementation of the scalable rate limiting algorithm used by [Kong][1].

-Suppose we have a limiter that permits 100 events per minute, and now we arrive at the "75s" point, then the internal windows will be as below:
+Suppose we have a limiter that permits 100 events per minute, and now the time comes at the "75s" point, then the internal windows will be as below:

 ![slidingwindow](docs/slidingwindow.png)

 In this situation, the limiter has permitted 12 events during the current window, which started 15 seconds ago, and 86 events during the entire previous window.
-Then the count approximation can be calculated like this:
+Then the count approximation during the sliding window can be calculated like this:

 ```
 count = 86 * ((60-15)/60) + 12